Month 4 sees developments in your developing baby’s cognitive and visual faculties

 At around 16 weeks of your pregnancy, your developing baby’s brain is developing around 100 million neurons to support his visual senses.
 Even at this early stage, his retina may become sensitive to bright light1.

-How do you help nurture your developing baby’s sense of sight?
+How do I help nurture my developing baby’s sense of sight in the 4th month of pregnancy?

 Since your developing baby is relying on you for all his nutrition, you can help nurture his developing brain and eyes by eating a well-balanced diet with essential nutrients such as DHA, an omega-3 fat.